Income and Financial Data of Individuals, Preliminary T1 Family File

 Data are extracted from administrative files.

 The individual T1 tax file is received from the Canada Revenue Agency in early fall following the taxation year.
-This is a preliminary version of the T1 file and therefore this file is missing a certain amount of late taxfilers.
-The input file contains records for 26.2 million unique individuals for the 2015 tax year.
-Taxfilers who died within the year are not counted.
+This is a preliminary version of the T1 file and therefore this file is missing a certain amount of late tax filers.
+The input file contains records for 27.9 million unique individuals for the 2020 tax year.
+Tax filers who died within the year are not counted.

 The period of income is the calendar year.

-During processing, there is a combination of automatic and manual editing.
-Some variables with a value of one (a type of flag for CRA) are converted to zero and variables with values above their absolute maximum are corrected automatically.
+During data processing, there is a combination of automated and manual editing.
+Some variables with a value of 1 (a type of flag for the Canada Revenue Agency) are converted to zero and variables with values above their absolute maximum are corrected automatically.
 Those with outliers are identified then examined and those identified as erroneous are corrected manually.

 The data are aggregated to approximate the standard geographic areas of Statistics Canada.
 Census metropolitan areas (CMAs) and census agglomerations (CAs) are areas consisting of one or more neighbouring municipalities situated around a major urban core.
 A CMA must have a total population of at least 100,000 of which 50,000 or more live in the urban core.
 A CA must have an urban core population of at least 10,000.